SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 ---

-## ARTICLE VII: INTERACTION AND EXPERIENCE
+## ARTICLE VIII: INTERACTION AND EXPERIENCE

 The system does not narrate.
 The system does not explain.